AlexHartog/training_log/README.md

 #### Migrating in docker compose

+Docker Compose should already contain the migrate command and apply migrations.
+However, if this fails, you can enter the container to run migrations manually.

 Run `docker ps` to get the container id of the training log container

 Run `docker exec -t -i e0bfb46360dd python manage.py migrate`